seynard/vcf_cleanup/README.md

 * **QUAL** = Phred-scaled quality score for the assertion made in ALT.
 The more samples have the ATL allele, the higher the QUAL score
 * DP = In the INFO field: combined depth across samples
 * **QD** = QUAL score normalized by allele depth (AD).
 For a single sample, the HaplotypeCaller calculates the QD by taking QUAL/AD.
 For multiple samples, HaplotypeCaller and GenotypeGVCFs calculate the QD by taking QUAL/AD of samples with a non hom-ref genotype call.
 The reason we leave out the samples with a hom-ref call is to not penalize the QUAL for the other samples with the variant call.
 QD is roughly speaking QUAL / Sum(Sum(AD)).
-More complex for [InDels](https://gatkforums.broadinstitute.org/gatk/discussion/comment/18866).
 * AC = Allele count in genotypes, for each ALT allele, in the same order as listed
 * AF = allele frequency for each ALT allele in the same order as listed: use this when estimated from primary data, not called genotypes.